Death of Dale Earnhardt: Race events

 Between the time of the lap 173 crash and a lap 180 restart, Earnhardt conversed with his pit crew over the radio.
 The owner of Earnhardt's car, Richard Childress, describes one remark made by Earnhardt during that time.
 "Richard, if they don't do something to these cars, it's gonna end up killing somebody."

 During the ensuing caution, Earnhardt had his last conversation with his crew, between him and his Rolex 24 teammate Andy Pilgrim:

 Pilgrim related that there was no further crew conversation with Earnhardt, but that he did cheer on teammates Waltrip and Dale Jr. over the radio, up to the end of the race.

 The race restarted on lap 180, with Waltrip and Earnhardt Jr. still out in front.
 Sterling Marlin, who had beaten Earnhardt in the Gatorade Duel, led the next three laps before Waltrip took the lead again.
 The lead changed several times between Waltrip and Earnhardt Jr. during the next few laps.

 As the laps wound down, Waltrip and Earnhardt Jr. were running in first and second place, with Earnhardt Sr. behind them, blocking Marlin's attempts to pass.
 With less than two laps remaining, Fox commentator Darrell Waltrip noted that "Sterling had beat the front end off of that ol' Dodge (Marlin's car) just trying to get around Dale Earnhardt, Sr."

-As the cars entered turn 3 on the final lap, Earnhardt still held third, running in the middle lane of traffic with Marlin's No. 40 Dodge just behind him in the bottom lane.
-Meanwhile Rusty Wallace's navy blue No. 2 Ford was positioned directly behind Earnhardt, with Ken Schrader riding the high lane above Earnhardt in his yellow M&M's-sponsored No. 36 Pontiac.